How to Manage Your Stress as a Nurse

 Breathe Deeply

 Many people eschew the notion that deep breathing helps to reduce stress.
-Nurses, especially, should take notice, as there is a scientific basis on this method of stress relief.
+Nurses, especially, should take notice, as there is a scientific basis for this method of stress relief.
 According to stress.org, deep breathing helps to bring oxygen to the brain and stimulates the parasympathetic nervous system which helps to reduce stress.
 Heart rate and blood pressure decrease and muscles relax.

 Deep breathing is a quick and easy way to reduce stress; it can even be done at work in the midst of chaos.
 Slipping away to the break or supply room for a minute or two can help.
 At home, deep breathing in the form of yoga or meditation is a more in-depth method for stress relief.
 Yoga is especially focused on breathing patterns so practitioners can become aware of the mind-body relationship.